raaaimund/raaaimund.github.io/_posts/2016-06-18-basics-in-angular-and-node_part_1.md

 </html>
 {% endhighlight %}

-Don't forget to restart the server, checkout your new app with Angular at your localhost:3000.
+Don't forget to restart the server, checkout your new app with Angular at your [http://localhost:3000][8]{:target="_blank"}.

 ## Add functionality
 Now we want to use the basics of Angular to add values to a list.
-We need to add to our index.html a inputfield for our values and a button which calls a function to add the current value to our list, we also need a list to print our values.
+We need to add to our index.html a inputfield for our values and a button which calls a function to add the current value to our list, we also need a list to populate our values.

 __index.html__
 {% highlight ruby %}